Scaling Laws for Imitation Learning in Single-Agent Games: Architecture details

+\item \textbf{Inventory.} Unlike prior work~\citep{hambro2022insights}, we also include the inventory glyphs in our network to increase information parity with respect to the expert (see~\autoref{sec:partial-observability}).
+We use the same glyph embedding table as used for the dungeon encoder followed by a linear projection.
+Then, we concatenate all inventory items along the hidden dimension and feed them through a two-layer MLP.
+Note that we only use these inventory features for IL, not for RL. \end{itemize}

 After the components above are encoded, we concatenate all of them together.
-Additionally, we also concatenate the previous frame's action representation (coming from an embedding lookup table), and a crop representation (a $9 \times 9$ crop around the player, processed by a 5-layer CNN).
-We then feed this combined representation into a 2-layer MLP, after which a single layer LSTM processes the representation further.
-Finally, we have two linear heads on top of the LSTM, one for the policy and one for the value (not used for BC).
+Additionally, we also concatenate the previous frame's action representation (coming from an embedding lookup table), and a crop representation (a $9 \times 9$ crop around the player, processed by a five-layer CNN).
+We then feed this combined representation into a two-layer MLP, after which a Transformer (in case of IL) or LSTM (in case of RL) processes the representation further.
+Finally, we have two linear heads on top of the sequence model, one for the policy and one for the value (not used for BC).

-\paragraph{RL architecture.} We modify the architecture from~\citet{kuttler2020nethack} to also include a 5-layer 1-dimensional CNN that processes the message, as well as another 5-layer 2-dimensional CNN that processes a $9 \times 9$ crop of the dungeon grid around the player.
+\paragraph{RL architecture.} We modify the architecture from~\citet{kuttler2020nethack} to also include a five-layer one-dimensional CNN that processes the message, as well as another five-layer two-dimensional CNN that processes a $9 \times 9$ crop of the dungeon grid around the player.